itsmohamedyahia/hashnode/clqb8ajre000d08jv94r6gn53.md

 To just add it as the function body of another function

-Another solution would be to use bind
+Another solution would be to use bind (and it is more useful in some cases where we need to assign the `button` object to `this`)

 ```js
 button.addEventListener("click", appendEl("div").bind());
 ```

-Third solution which I consider the cleanist is by making appendEl return a function containing the logic
+Third solution which I consider the cleanist is by making appendEl return a function containing the logic.

 \*\* ALERT: HIGHER ORDER FUNCTION INCOMING \*\*